Phangggggggg/debootcamp-project2/README.md

 - The objective of our project is to provide analytical evidence to support Northwind Company’s business decisions and gain business insights.

 ## Questions
-- Orders and Shipping
+- Orders and Sales
-    - What are the average days to ship for each shipping company?
-    - Group countries based on the shipping time
-    - What is the average shipping time for each region compared   to the revenue?
+    - What is the revenue trend?
-- Sales performance
-    - What is the revenue by product category?
+    - What are the sales performance of major countries?
-    - Which regions have the highest and lowest sales volumes by product category?
-    - Top5 products that have the highest growth and decline in sales.
-- Supplier Performance
+- Customer Performance
-    - Rank the suppliers based on order qualities?
-    - Rank the suppliers that provide the cheapest price for each product category
+    - How to segment customers?
+    - What are the differences between their behaviours?

 ## Source datasets